Faztasio/flexscript/FLEXScript-1/readme.md

 // vars.fs
 export aVariable = "Hello!";
 ```
 Interested?
-Take a look at the specification here: [https://flexscript.gitbook.io/home](Publication).
+Take a look at the specification.